 Around the college rules

-The following are the around the college rules and will appear in the new student planner:
+The following are the around the college rules and will appear in the student planner:

 II.
 Be polite and respect the feelings of others; be kind at all times.

-VIII.
-The College opens at 8.00 am; be outside your form room and ready for morning registration at 8.45 am, outside your designated classroom for afternoon lessons at 12.55 pm.
-The college closes at 3.00 pm; after 3.00 pm no pupil should be on site without staff permission
+VII.
+The College opens at 08.00; be outside your form room and ready for morning registration at 08.45 and afternoon registration at 13:50.
+Pupils must move promptly to lessons.
+The College closes at 15.00; after 15:00 no pupil should be on site without staff permission.

-The seven important classroom rules are stated below and will appear in the new student
+The six important classroom rules are stated below and will appear in the new student planner:

-I. Do as you are told by staff – first time, every time
+I. Do as you are asked by staff – first time, every time

 II.
 Do not answer back or challenge staff*

 III.
 Listen carefully when the teacher or another person is talking